Fengtian clique: Zhili–Anhui War

 With Duan Qirui's Anhui clique using some funds from the Nishihara Loans to invade Outer Mongolia and build up his army, the Fengtian and Zhili cliques, feeling threatened by growing Anhui dominance, created an alliance and banded with the Southern Warlords to take down the Anhui Clique.
 On July 12, 1920, the warlord coalition officially denounced the Anhui Clique.

 The Zhili–Anhui War lasted for a week, with the remnants of the Anhui clique escaping to Zhejiang and Shanghai.
 While the Fengtian clique contributed little to the victory of the coalition, Zhang Zuolin did notably attack Shanhai Pass in the Great Wall.
 The Fengtian clique was allowed to form a joint government in Beijing with the Zhili Clique.

-Shortly after, the Washington Naval Conference was held, leading to the Nine-Power Treaty and agreements which the foreign powers hoped would dictate the new order in East Asia and the Pacific.
+Shortly after, the Washington Naval Conference was held, leading to the Nine-Power Treaty and agreements that the foreign powers hoped would dictate the new order in East Asia and the Pacific.
 The Washington Conference also agreed on the implementation of the "Washington System", headed by the US, a system that would have guaranteed more customs revenue for China, strengthened its government, and dismantled grievances against foreigners.
 For a time, the Washington System was a system many in the West thought would be implemented.
 However, this never happened, partly due to wars, and, more importantly, due to the "Gold Franc Dispute", where some countries insisted that China pay its Boxer indemnity payments through gold specie instead of the Franc, which had by then depreciated in value, a demand that V. K. Wellington Koo rejected adamantly, leading to France refusing to ratify the treaties.